io-sea/hestia/doc/UserGuide.md

 * `http` : The `HTTP` interface to the Hestia - this exposes HSM operations as per the CLI (detailed later), but also a co-ordination API for distributed `Hestia` instances.
 * `s3` : The `S3` interface to Hestia - this exposes an S3 Object Store interface with optional HSM support via header metadata.

-Hestia currently supports two server backends with the `backend` option:

-* `basic` : Use a simple (custom written) server implementation - this is very basic - only intended for local development and testing
-* `proxygen` : User a server built on the [Proxygen](https://github.com/facebook/proxygen) library

 ## Event Feed

 Hestia will optinally log resource-altering events to a YAML file specified by `event_feed_path` in the general config as shown below.